SkoolNotes/Taproot/2020ENG201/KBhENG201CloseReadingTimed.md

 Ammu said that the sad but entirely predictable fate of Chacko’s airplanes was an impartial measure of his abilities.
 (55)
 ```

-Reading, the double entendre. "study (an academic subject) at a university."
+Reading, the double entendre.
+"Study (an academic subject) at a university."
+However, in this